 COQ10 – COQ10 is involved in production of ATP so a lack of this antioxidant could cause a shortage of energy to every system in the body, including the reproductive system.
 A study in Fertility and Sterility shared that CoQ10 helped to increase the sperm motility in semen.
-Other studies have shown CoQ10 supplementation increases egg health, sperm health and protects the DNA within each cell.
-COQ10 is found most abundantly in salmon and organ meats, but to make sure you are getting enough supplementation of CoQ10 Ubiquinol is recommended.
+Other studies have shown CoQ10 supplementation increases egg health and sperm health, and protects the DNA within each cell.
+COQ10 is found most abundantly in salmon and organ meats, but to make sure you are getting enough supplementation of CoQ10, Ubiquinol is recommended.

 Vitamin C – Vitamin C is easily accepted into the cells to provide protection from free radicals.Vitamin C has been shown to help protect sperm from free radical damage.
-Humans are one of the few animals who does not produce there own vitamin C. So we must get it from our diet or supplementation.
+Humans are one of the few animals who does not produce their own vitamin C, so, we must get it from our diet or supplementation.
 Vitamin C is found in many fruits and vegetables including red peppers, cranberries, broccoli, cabbage, tomatoes, potatoes, and citrus fruits.

-Pycnogenol – Pycnogenol has anti-inflammatory properties which has been shown to help with the pain caused from ednometriososis.
-Pycnogenol has been shown to work even better than aspirin in preventing blood clots, and it does not have the potentially dangerous side effects associated with aspirin such as gastrointestinal distress, prolonged bleeding, or bleeding ulcers.
+Pycnogenol – Pycnogenol has anti-inflammatory properties which has been shown to help with the pain caused from endometriosis.
+Pycnogenol has been shown to work even better than aspirin in preventing blood clots, and it does not have the potentially dangerous side effects associated with aspirin, such as gastrointestinal distress, prolonged bleeding, or bleeding ulcers.

 Ginkgo Biloba – Ginkgo is one of the best remedies for impotence.
 One of the main causes of male impotence is atherosclerosis (clogged arteries).
 It may be really surprising to hear that half of the impotency cases are not caused by hormonal or psychological problems, but by clogged arteries.
 Here is why – in order to maintain an erection, blood flow must be clear and unobstructed.
-If the blood flow becomes clogged because of atherosclerosis, than blood flow will be impared.
-In studies with ginkgo it took up to 8 weeks for the men to first begin to see an improvement, by 6 months of therapy, 50% of the patients regained potency.
-The benefits are taken from ginko’s ability to increase circulation and relax the smooth muscles so the arteries are able to supply blood to the penis to dilate.
-Supplementation is the only way of getting ginkgo into your diet is to supplement it.
+If the blood flow becomes clogged because of atherosclerosis, then blood flow will be impaired.
+In studies with ginkgo, it took up to 8 weeks for the men to first begin to see an improvement; by 6 months of therapy, 50% of the patients regained potency.
+The benefits are taken from ginkgo’s ability to increase circulation and relax the smooth muscles so the arteries are able to supply blood to the penis to dilate.
+Supplementation is the only way of getting ginkgo into your diet.